May Day was born and raised in the streets of Chicago

 On Monday, May 1, hundreds of thousands of immigrants, activists, and workers of all stripes are expected to take to the streets in cities across the country and the globe to commemorate International Workers' Day, aka May Day.

-Here in Chicago, a massive rally and march are planned, starting in Union Park at 1 PM and then snaking throughout Downtown and the West Loop.
+Here in Chicago, a massive rally and march are planned, starting in Union Park at 1 PM and then snaking throughout downtown and the West Loop.

 This year, facing the unique threats the Trump administration poses to working people everywhere—and immigrant communities particularly—a patchwork of organizations have coalesced to help organize what are likely to be the largest May Day demonstrations in more than a decade.
 And participants won't just be rallying and marching—many will be striking, withholding their labor to show their collective power.